Xiantai01/detection_net/README.md

 This project uses Contrastive Learning (SimSiam) to pre-train the backbone and preserve high-resolution features through the feature pyramid structure (FPN).
 In addition, lightweight modules such as shuffleNet and attention modules such as CBAM have also been explored.

 # Environment
 The code is developed using python 3.9 on Ubuntu 20.04.
 NVIDIA GPUs are needed.
-The code is developed and tested using 1 NVIDIA 3060 cards.
+The code is developed and tested using 1 NVIDIA 3060 card.
 Other platforms or GPU cards are not fully tested.

 # Prepare datasets
 It is recommended to symlink the dataset root to `./NEU-DEF`.
 If your folder structure is different, you may need to change the corresponding paths.